 “Let’s take another swing at this miss…for, that wasn’t a winning Open”, says Me,

 So, let’s “Stop right here!”

 “I got to know right now!”

-“Before we go any further (with your fumbling old-school references)…”
+“Before we go any further (with our fumbling old-school references)…”

-“Where do broken starts go, can they find their way tome?”
+“Where do broken starts go?
+Can they find their way tome, back to the…?”

-(*or risk you thinking, “OMG, I feel like I’ve been hit over the head with a club*)
+(*or risk you thinking, “OMD (“Oh, my darn!”), I feel like I’ve been hit over the head with a club*)